harshaneo17/image_classification_server/README.md

 # Image Classification Server
-A ML API that serves image classification model with FastAPI This API serves the ensemble model's result.
-The API can be tested by running the uvicorn command and going to /docs page in the URL bar
+A ML API that serves image classification model with FastAPI.
+This API serves the ensemble model's result.

 USAGE